prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 * The increased internal complexity could end up being more confusing.
 * Inconsistent functions depending on type and temporality.
 Both `increase()` and `sum_over_time()` could be used for aggregating deltas over time.
 However, `sum_over_time()` would not work for cumulative metrics, and `increase()` would not work for gauges.
   * This gets further complicated when considering how functions could be combined.
 For example, a user may use recording rules to compute the sum of a delta metric over a shorter period of time, so they can later for the sum over a longer period of time faster by using the pre-computed results. `increase()` and `sum_over_time()` would both work for the recording rule.
-For the longer query, `increase()` will not work - it would return a warning (as the pre-computed values would be gauges/untyped and should not be used with `increase()`) and a wrong value (if the cumulative counter logic is applied when there is no `__otel_temporality__="delta"` label). `sum_over_time()` for the longer query would work in the expected manner, however.
+For the longer query, `increase()` will not work - it would return a warning (as the pre-computed values would be gauges/untyped and should not be used with `increase()`) and a wrong value (if the cumulative counter logic is applied when there is no `__temporality__="delta"` label). `sum_over_time()` for the longer query would work in the expected manner, however.
 * Migration between delta and cumulative temporality for a series may seem seamless at first glance - there is no need to change the functions used.
-However, the `__otel_temporality__` label would mean that there would be two separate series, one delta and one cumulative.
+However, the `__temporality__` label would mean that there would be two separate series, one delta and one cumulative.
 If you have a long query (e.g. `increase(...[30d]))`, the transition point between the two series will be included for a long time in queries.
 Assuming the [proposed metadata labels behaviour](https://github.com/prometheus/proposals/blob/main/proposals/0039-metadata-labels.md#milestone-1-implement-a-feature-flag-for-type-and-unit-labels), where metadata labels are dropped after `rate()` or `increase()` is applied, two series with the same labelset will be returned (with an info annotation about the query containing mixed types).
   * One possible extension could be to stitch the cumulative and delta series together and return a single result.
 * There is currently no way to correct the metadata labels for a stored series during query time.
 While there is the `label_replace()` function, that only works on instant vectors, not range vectors which are required by `rate()` and `increase()`.
 If `rate()` has different behaviour depending on a label, there is no way to get it to switch to the other behaviour if you've accidentally used the wrong label during ingestion.

 Open questions and considerations:

 * While there is some precedent for function overloading with both counters and native histograms being processed in different ways by `rate()`, those are established types with obvious structual differences that are difficult to mix up.
-The metadata labels (including the proposed `__otel_temporality__` label) are themselves experimental and require more adoption and validation before we start building too much on top of them.
+The metadata labels (including the proposed `__temporality__` label) are themselves experimental and require more adoption and validation before we start building too much on top of them.
 * There are open questions on how to best calculate the rate or increase of delta metrics (see [`rate()` behaviour for deltas](#rate-behaviour-for-deltas) below), and there is currently ongoing work with [extending range selectors for cumulative counters](https://github.com/prometheus/proposals/blob/main/proposals/2025-04-04_extended-range-selectors-semantics.md), which should be taken into account for deltas too.
 * Once we start with overloading functions, users may ask for more of that e.g. should we change `sum_over_time()` to also allow calculating the increase of cumulative metrics rather than just summing samples together.
 Where would the line be in terms of which functions should be overloaded or not?
 One option would be to only allow `rate()` and `increase()` to be overloaded, as they are the most popular functions that would be used with counters.